-For your juvenile persons with minor offenses, if a diversion program is entered at the LEA level, no arrest is necessary and closure can be completed by using 'Juvenile/No Custody' in the exceptional clearance.
+For your juvenile persons with minor offenses, if a diversion program is entered at the LEA level, no arrest is necessary, and closure can be completed by using 'Juvenile/No Custody' in the exceptional clearance.
 If the requirements of diversion are not completed and the juvenile is later charged/arrested for the offense, you will then add the arrest and update the incident to reflect the change.

-N = Not Applicable (default for no arrest or exceptional clearance)
+Not Applicable (default for no arrest or exceptional clearance)

-If an incident was not cleared by either an arrest or exceptional means by the time an initial Group A Incident Report is submitted regarding it, then N = Not Applicable should be entered.
+This value is the default for no arrest or exceptional clearance.
+If an incident was not cleared by either an arrest or exceptional means by the time an initial Group A Incident Report is submitted regarding it, then N = N of Applicable should be entered.
 If, after a Group A Incident Report was submitted, an offender was arrested, the previously submitted report should be updated with an Arrestee Segment.
 Submitting an Arrestee Segment will automatically clear the incident.
-This data element should still contain N = Not Applicable.
+This data element should still contain N = N of Applicable.